leapmotion/LeapUnrealModules/README.md

 ## Modules

-So how do I.... you know... interact with stuff with the Leap Motion?
+So how do interact with the Leap Motion?
 Easy, find your use case below and tinker away!

 ### Hello World